 TEMBELING BEACH & LAGOONS

-Tembeling is one of my favorite spots to visit on Nusa Penida Island.
-Featuring a number of cool things to see including pristine white sand beaches, tropical rainforests, natural lagoons, hidden caves and cliff jumping spots.
+Tembeling features a number of cool things to see including pristine white sand beaches, tropical rainforests, natural lagoons, hidden caves, and cliff-jumping spots.

-Last but not least is the beautiful Tembeling Beach.
-There is a rocky reef on the shoreline of Tembeling Beach and there are a number of tidal pools to take a dip in but swimming in the waves here is not recommended.
+And of course, there’s Tembeling Beach where a number of tidal pools can be found to take a dip but swimming in the waves here is not recommended.

 PEGUYANGAN BLUE STAIRS & WATERFALL

-Last but not least on your DIY Nusa Penida day trip, ultimate adventure awaits at Peguyangan Waterfall and the Instafamous Blue Stairs.
-This location is off the beaten path and it takes a little longer to get to, though it is an experience not to be missed on your Nusa Penida tour.
+Last but not least on your DIY Nusa Penida trip, the ultimate adventure awaits at Peguyangan Waterfall and the Instafamous Blue Stairs.

 At the jump-off point for Peguyanngan Waterfall, you will have to pay a small parking fee of 5,000 IDR.